BobbyH03/Interactive_World_Map/README.md

 Architecture & Design Considerations

 Modular Design: Each part of the map and its data is separated into Angular components, making it easy to change or add new features.

-Separation of Concerns: The frontend focuses on showing the map and handling user clicks, while the backend handles the data fetching and processing.
+Separation of Concerns: The frontend focuses on showing the map and handling user clicks, while the backend handles the data processing.
 Scalability: The project can easily grow by adding more data without major changes to the code.

-Responsiveness: The SVG map is responsive and works well on different screen sizes.

 Potential Use Cases

 Education: An interactive map to learn about countries, their economies, and other facts.
 Tourism: Show travel information when clicking on countries.
 Data Visualization: Use the map to display global data, like population or climate information.